Kawailoa Wind Farm: Renewable energy goals

 Renewable energy is a means of energy generation that uses renewable sources of energy such as wind, geothermal, and tidal energy.
 Wind energy uses the available wind to power turbines that generate electricity.
 In general, the Hawaiian Islands are a very strong candidate for wind energy due to their location and the consistent trade winds that blow through the islands.
 In 2011 the U.S. Energy Information Administration(EIA) estimated the capacity factor of many windfarms in Hawaii, many of which reached above or near 50% capacity.
 This data placed Hawaiian wind energy generation among the top wind energy producers in the world.
 With this abundant energy the State of Hawaii hopes to reach 100% renewable energy generation by 2045, much of this energy will hopefully come from the wind projects.
 Kawaiola Wind Farm along with Khaku wind farm produce about 3.1% of Oahu's energy needs, as well as comprising 14% of energy generation portfolio in 2018.

 Impact to local ecosystem

 In August 2019, the US Fish and Wildlife service Published an Environmental impact statement to permit the increased levels of unintentional Hawaiian Hoary Bat deaths and deaths of the Hawaiian Petrel.
 The wind project initially estimated around 60 bat fatalities however, the actual bat fatalities exceeded the original estimates.
 Due to this shortcoming the Wind Project has been developing a new strategy to alleviate these environmental impacts.

-Habitat Conservation Plan Amendment
+Habitat conservation plan amendment

 on December 8, 2011 and January 6, 2012 the U.S. Fish and Wildlife Service issued and an incidental take license from the Hawaii Department of Land and Natural Resources Division of Forestry and Wildlife.
 The permit allowed for the take of seven species under the federal Endangered Species Act and State of Hawaii endangered species statute.
 These species are: